mrcavalcanti/mosaicoo/docs/sources/enterprise/license/activate-aws-marketplace-license/activate-license-on-instance-outside-aws.md

 ## Task 4: Start or restart Grafana

-To activate Grafana Enterprise features, start (or restart) Grafana.
+To activate Mosaicoo Enterprise features, start (or restart) Grafana.

 For information about restarting Grafana, refer to [Restart Grafana]({{< relref "../../../installation/restart-grafana" >}}).